venturaEffect/the_consciousness_ai/README.md

 This project is licensed under the MIT License.

 ## **Contact**
-For inquiries, please open an issue or email [maintainer@example.com](mailto:maintainer@example.com).
+For inquiries, please open an issue or email [info@theconsciousness.ai](mailto:info@theconsciousness.ai).